postgresml/postgresml/pgml-docs/docs/user_guides/setup/v2/installation.md

 #### Install into database

 Now that the extension is installed on your system, add it into the database where you'd like to use it:

+!!! note
+	If you already have a v1.0 installation, see [Upgrading to v2.0](/user_guides/setup/v2/upgrade-from-v1/)..

 === "SQL"